plkmo/NLP_Toolkit/README.md

 generate.py
 ```

+---

 ## 6) Punctuation Restoration
 Given unpunctuated (and perhaps un-capitalized) text, punctuation restoration aims to restore the punctuation of the text for easier readability.
-Applications include punctuating raw transcripts from audio speech data etc.
+Applications include punctuating raw transcripts from audio speech data etc. Currently supports the following models:
+1. Transformer
+2. Bi-LSTM with attention

 ### Format of dataset files
-Currently only supports TED talk transcripts format, whereby punctuated text is annotated by "<transcripts>" (ignore the ") tags.
-Eg. "<transcript>" "<punctuated text>" "</transcript>".
-The "<punctuated text>" is preprocessed and then used for training.
+Currently only supports TED talk transcripts format, whereby punctuated text is annotated by \<transcripts\> tags.
+Eg. \<transcript\> "punctuated text" \</transcript\>.
+The "punctuated text" is preprocessed and then used for training.

 ### Running the model
 Run punctuate.py